This article provides a list of tips for hiring a private investigator. Review this list before making a hiring decision to ensure you’re prepared.

 Ask for a Resume or Dossier

 Ask the individual you are considering hiring to provide a resume or personal dossier.
-Evaluate their work history for relevant experience for your personal situation.
+Evaluate their work history for relevant experience for your situation.
 Look for applicable experience in the military, law enforcement, government organizations, crime scene specialists, etc. Check for relevant education, such as criminal justice, criminology, and forensic science degrees.
 Also, look for special training and continuing education credentials.

 In addition, ask the person or agency you are considering hiring to provide examples of their work.
 For example, ask them to provide sample client reports, newspaper articles, success stories, etc.).